fairhive-labs/docs/whitepaper/why/future-of-work-is-a-paradigm-shift-underpinned-by-self-employment.md

 The landscape of work is profoundly influenced by the rise of self-employment and the proliferation of small businesses.
 As more individuals gravitate towards self-employment, traditional employment models, characterized by fixed hours and hierarchical structures, are being challenged...
 {% endhint %}

-Small businesses, often nimble and adaptable, play a crucial role in this transformation, providing diverse opportunities and fostering innovation.&#x20;
+Small businesses, often nimble and adaptable, play a crucial role in this transformation, providing diverse opportunities and fostering innovation.

 Together, self-employment and small businesses are reshaping work dynamics, emphasizing flexibility, autonomy, and a more personalized approach to professional growth.